 The inverter case and all other non-current carrying exposed metal surfaces in the entire electrical system that may be accidentally energized must be grounded.
-The equipment-grounding conductor must be sized to safely carry the maximum ground-fault current likely to be imposed on it from where a ground-fault may occur.
-In accordance with standard practices, use Table 2-4 to size the equipment-grounding conductors.
-This table requires that the equipment-grounding conductor be sized according to the rating of the overcurrent device protecting the circuit.
+The equipment grounding conductor must be sized to safely carry the maximum ground-fault current likely to be imposed on it from where a ground-fault may occur.
+In accordance with the NEC, use Table 2-5 to size the equipment grounding conductors.
+This table requires that the equipment grounding conductor be sized according to the rating of the overcurrent device protecting the circuit.

-CAUTION: The connections and wiring for the equipment-grounding conductor must be continuous to allow fault currents to properly operate overcurrent devices.
+CAUTION: The connections and wiring for the equipment grounding conductor must be continuous to allow fault currents to properly operate overcurrent devices.
 Where equipment is removed and this disconnects the bonding connection between the grounding electrode conductor and exposed conducting surfaces, a bonding jumper must be installed while the equipment is removed.

 AC Side - Where the AC output from the inverter is connected to an AC load center, there should be an equipment grounding conductor connected between the inverter case and the grounding point in the AC load center.
-The AC equipment grounding conductor (EGC-AC) is sized per Table 2-4, and is connected to the inverter's AC equipment grounding terminal as shown in Figure 2-10.
+The AC Equipment Grounding Conductor (EGC - AC) is sized per Table 2-5 and is connected to the inverter's AC equipment grounding terminal shown in Figure 2-10.

 DC Side - Since the currents on the DC side are higher than the AC side (10 times at 12 volts, 5 times at 24 volts), the equipment grounding needs are different.
-The DC equipment grounding conductor (EGC-DC) is sized per Table 2-4, and connected to the DC Equipment Ground Terminal on the inverter as shown in Figure 1-2 (Item 7).
+The DC Equipment Grounding Conductor (EGC - DC) is sized per Table 2-5 and connected to the DC equipment grounding terminal on the inverter shown in Figure 1-2 (Item 7).

 Rating of Overcurrent Device Minimum Size of Copper Ground Wire

-15 amp #14 AWG (2.1 mm2)
+15 amp #14 AWG

-20 amp #12 AWG (3.3 mm )
+20 amp #12 AWG

-30 - 60 amp #10 AWG (5.3 mm )
+30 - 60 amp #10 AWG

-100 amp #8 AWG (8.4 mm2)
+100 amp #8 AWG

-200 amp #6 AWG (13.3 mm2)
+200 amp #6 AWG

-300 amp #4 AWG (21.1 mm2)
+300 amp #4 AWG

-400 amp #3 AWG (26.6 mm2)
+400 amp #3 AWG

-Table 2-4, Equipment Grounding Conductor Sizing
+Table 2-5, Equipment Grounding Conductor Sizing